julelang/manual/src/integrated-jule/interoperability/header-files.md

 ```
 The correctness and validity of the file path is checked by the compiler.
 Valid source file extensions; `.cpp`, `.cc`, `.cxx`, `.c`, `.mm`

+## Important Notes

+Header files are handled with absolute path at backend.
+Some compiler backends may not support include paths which is contains unicode characters.
+Jule will not handle that.
+So, your backend compiler may will not compile your IR.